Short on time? Then the key things to know are:

 - Rest/sleep when your baby is napping & maintain a healthy diet

-- Speak to a professional to get expert support
+- Speak to a mental illness professional to get expert support

 We know PND is highly treatable and there are many approaches shown to significantly improve women's functioning and well-being.
-It is important to reach out early and talk to your NHS GP, health visitor or as soon as possible; remember, you are not alone and it is their job to help you feel better.
-They will discuss your options – a number of talking therapies (CBT, CFT, MBCT) are available as well as other options including medication.
+It is important to reach out early and talk to your NHS GP, midwife or health visitor or as soon as possible; remember, you are not alone and it is their job to help you feel better.
+They will discuss your options – a number of support groups and talking therapies (CBT, CFT, MBCT) are available as well as other options including medication.

 Unfortunately, mother and father’s experiences are too often clouded by stigma, shame and guilt which can get in the way of seeking support.
 Getting the right help firstly requires a system change and society to recognise and celebrate pregnancy, birth and parenting for what it is.
 This involves providing understanding, care and support as early as the first trimester.